 - The impact this would have on you long-term.
 In other words, what is the opportunity cost of foregoing an equity stake in your home?

 The rate of return one can expect on a home is between 8.6% and 10% per year.
 This isn’t as high as stocks, but it’s good.

 Also, your mortgage is the one bill that always gets paid every month, no matter what.
 Homeowners do whatever it takes to pay their mortgage, because the consequences of not doing so are severe.

 These are the reasons why, for the majority of households, their primary residence is their largest asset.

 So if you give up an equity stake in your home, what’s your alternative plan to save money over the long-term?
 Is it a 401(K)?
 An IRA?
 An HSA?

 Those are legitimate alternatives.
 And if a home equity share agreement frees up cash flow so you can increase how much you’re saving in these accounts, going with a company like Hometap can make sense.

-Where I’d stay away from an option like this is when finances are tight and the home equity share is mostly used as a last resort (i.e., because you can’t afford the monthly payments a HELOC would bring).
+With that said, I’d stay away from an option like this if your finances are tight and the home equity share would be used as a last resort (i.e., because you can’t afford the monthly payments a home equity loan would bring).

 This might give you some short-term relief, but over the long-term, for households that haven’t been able to save much and don’t have an emergency fund, giving up a percentage of their home equity limits the upside of the one asset most non-savers actually do have.